 Colour - Wood - Light - Fabric - Sound - Clay - Collage

 Moki Cherry was a Swedish interdisciplinary artist and designer who worked in tapestry, fashion design, painting, music, collage, woodwork and ceramics.
-She worked with materials that have a relationship to functionality with themes relating to nature and spirituality.
+She worked with materials that have a relationship to functionality and themes relating to nature and spirituality.
 Moki envisioned her life and work as part of an aesthetic utopian vision of ‘home as stage, stage as home’, in which her artworks were experienced in the home, in music and theatre performances, and in art galleries.

 Moki Cherry was born in Norbotten, Sweden in 1943.
 While growing up her family moved around the country to wherever her father ran the station house and her mother the post office.
 Since early childhood Moki was absorbed by the world of animals and nature, choosing to spend most of her time in the forest instead of with other children.
 Moki moved to Stockholm in 1962 to study fashion and textiles at Beckman’s School of Design.
 Her practice later developed into painting, tapestry, music, set design, theatre, sculpture, ceramics, and collage.